 Year IV Semester II SSM 42801 B.Sc.
-Research Project in Sport Sciences & Management TH Students have to be required to conduct either research or survey related to Sports Science/ Sports Management either at a relevant industry, research institution, or at the faculty.
+Research Project in Sport Sciences & TH 551vi 42001 Management Management Students have to be required to conduct either research or survey related to Sports Science/ Sports Management either at a relevant industry, research institution, or at the faculty.
 Students can conduct a product development for the research project, in which case they have to evaluate the product using a research methodology.

+The thesis should compulsorily consist of the following parts:

+- 1. Introduction

+- 2. Literature review and the theoretical framework

+- 3. Methodology

+- 4. Results and Discussion

+- 5. Conclusion and recommendations

+- 6. References

+- 7. Annexes

-The thesis shou ld compulsorily consist of the following parts: Introduction Literature review and the theoretical framework Methodology Results and Discussion Conclusion and recommendations References Annexes to the department for the approval through the internal supervisor within the first two weeks and the project report (Thesis) should be submitted at the end of the semester.
+The duration of the project period should be 15 weeks.
+Project proposal needs to be submitted to the department for the approval through the internal supervisor within the first two weeks and the project report (Thesis) should be submitted at the end of the semester.
 Guidelines for the preparation of report will be given separately.

 Students are advised to plan their project, review relevant literature, develop methodologies and establish links with relevant organizations during the first semester.
-Elective course units will be offered provided a minimum of ten (10) of the registered students apply for the given course unit.

-++ Obtaining a pass for the Professional English Program (CPE 1101, CPE 1201, CPE 2101 and CPE2201) and General Fitness (SSM 12001, SSM 21001, SSM 22001, SSM 31001 and SSM 32001) is a requirement for the award of the B.Sc.
+- Elective course units will be offered provided a minimum of ten (10) of the registered students apply for the given course unit. - ++ Obtaining a pass for the Professional English Program (CPE 1101, CPE 1201, CPE 2101 and CPE2201) and General Fitness (SSM 12001, SSM 21001, SSM 22001, SSM 31001 and SSM 32001) is a requirement for the award of the B.Sc.
 Special Degree in Sports Science and Management.

-5.6.
+1.6.
 PROFESSIONAL ENGLISH FOR BACHELOR OF SCIENCE DEGREE PROGRAMMES OFFERED BY THE FACULTY